strimzi/proposals/006-improving-configurability-of-kafka-listeners.md

 ### Multiple external listeners

 Having multiple external listeners would require to have multiple sets of external services.
-For backwards compatibility, when the name of the external listener is `external`, the current names of the services will be used.
+For backwards compatibility, when the name of the external listener is `external`, the current names of the services, routes and ingresses will be used.
 For any other external listeners, a separate set of services will be created and named after the name of the listener.

 _Note: separate services are needed to create different external listeners with different configurations._